UltraEngine/Documentation/CPP/EntityComponentSystem.md

     shared_ptr<BufferStream> stream = CreateBufferStream();
     shared_ptr<BufferStream> binstream = CreateBufferStream();

-    //Put this in brackets and all the variables will go out of scope at the end {
+    //Put this in brackets and all the variables will go out of scope at the end, and the objects will be deleted {
         //Create an actor
         auto box = CreateBox(world);